 Not undermine fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.

-Express personal beliefs in a way that will not overly influence pupils, and will not exploit pupils’ vulnerability or might lead to break the law.
+Not express personal beliefs in a way that exploits pupils’ vulnerability or might lead them to break the law.
 Understand the statutory frameworks they must act within.

 Adhere to the Teachers’ Standards and the ideals set out in the Nolan Principles.